 Deficiency Judgments in Nebraska

 When a property is sold in foreclosure, it sometimes does not bring in enough money to cover what was owed by the borrower.
-In that case, the lender can sometimes get what is called a deficiency judgement from the courts, leaving the borrower still responsible for remaining monies owed.
+In that case, the lender can sometimes get what is called a deficiency judgment from the courts, leaving the borrower still responsible for remaining monies owed.

 In Nebraska, the lender can get a deficiency judgment by filing a lawsuit within three months after the foreclosure sale.
 The amount of the deficiency judgment is limited to the lesser of: